FirstMerit Corporation: Huntington acquisition

 On January 26, 2016, Huntington Bank announced it would purchase FirstMerit, subject to regulatory approval, in a deal that would make Huntington the largest bank in Ohio.
 Huntington completed the acquisition of FirstMerit on August 16.
 Due to anti-trust concerns by the Justice Department, 11 branches in Canton and two in Ashtabula were sold to First Commonwealth Bank.
 Additionally 107 branches located within 2.5 miles of other Huntington / FirstMerit branches were closed.
 All remaining FirstMerit branches and accounts were converted to Huntington in early 2017.

 In 2017, Huntington became responsible for the costs of a $15.9 million class-action lawsuit filed in 2011 that alleged FirstMerit unfairly charged some customers overdraft fees.

 Headquarters

-See FirstMerit Tower for more information.

 FirstMerit, founded in 1845, was headquartered in Akron, Ohio at the FirstMerit Tower.
 The building, built in 1931, is the tallest in Akron with 27 floors.